A.4 Memory Management

 A.4.2 Cache-Friendly Memory Usage

-The speed at which memory can respond to read requests has historically been getting faster at a rate of roughly 10% per year, while the computational capabilities of modern CPUs has been growing much more quickly.
+The speed at which memory can respond to read requests has historically been getting faster at a rate of roughly 10% per year, while the computational capabilities of modern CPUs have been growing much more quickly.
 As such, a CPU will typically have to wait a hundred or so execution cycles to read from main memory.
 The CPU is usually idle for much of this time, so a substantial amount of its computational potential may be lost.

 One of the most effective techniques to address this problem is the judicious use of small, fast cache memory located in the CPU itself.
 The cache holds recently accessed data and is able to service memory requests much faster than main memory, thus greatly reducing the frequency of stalls in the CPU.